Luke-Wilson/react-webpack-starter/README.md

-This is a basic React repo that uses Webpack and Babel.
+A barebones React repo using Webpack and Babel.

 #Setup